 Now, click “MemoryDiagnostic.”

-In the pop-up properties window, make sure the box next to “Run with highest privileges” is not checked, and click “OK.”
+In the pop-up properties window, ensure the box next to “Run with highest privileges” is not checked, and click “OK.”

 Restart your computer to allow the changes to occur.